marknotton/transition-end/README.md

 # Transition End

-Listen for css transition ends, with delays and transition type targeting.
+Listen for when a css transition ends.
+You can delay callbacks and target specific and transition types.

-Call function when height and width transitions end (space delimited string for multiple transitions)
+Call a function when height and width transitions end (use space delimited string for multiple transition types or an array of strings).
+The transition type will be returned as the first parameter.
+The event object is returned as the second parameter.
 ```
-$('.box').transitionend('height width', function(e) {
+$('.box').transitionend('height width', function(type) {
-   console.log(e);
+   console.log(type + ' has finished transitioning');
 });
 ```

-Call function when height transition ends
+Call a function when only the height transition ends; and show the event object.
 ```
-$('.box').transitionend('height', function(e) {
+$('.box').transitionend('height', function(type, e) {
-   console.log('hello world');
+   console.log('hello world', e);
 });
 ```

-Call function when each transitions has ended
+Call a function when every transition has ended.
+The callback function will be called for each transition type.
 ```
 $('.box').transitionend(function(e) {
    console.log('hello world');
 });
 ```

 You can also pass in a number to delay the callback.
-Add as a number, in milisecond format
+Add as a number, in the milisecond format.
 ```
 $('.box').transitionend(2000, function(e) {
    console.log('hello world with 2 second delay');
 });
 ```

-Pass in the string ```'one'``` or ```'on'``` to adjust the type of event handler you'd prefer to use. 'one'is used by default.
-More details here: [one](http://api.jquery.com/one/) and [on](http://api.jquery.com/on/)
+Passing in the string ```'one'``` or ```'on'``` will adjust the type of event handler you'd prefer to use. 'on' is used by default.
+What's the different? [one](http://api.jquery.com/one/) removes the event listener after being run once. [on](http://api.jquery.com/on/) will continue to listen for the transition end.
 ```
 $('.box').transitionend('on', function(e) {
    console.log('hello world');